mdivband/hut/README.md

 ./setup_haris.sh
 ```

-### Manual Setup (Windows or for Dev)
+### Manual Setup (for Development)
-IntelliJ is the preferred IDE if you want to setup the Simulator manually on `Windows` or for development.
+IntelliJ is the preferred IDE if you want to setup the Simulator manually for development.

 The following steps have been provided to acheive this: